IDN-C-X/ZeldrisRobot/README.md

 Skittbot for Stickers module and memes in extras module.

-@1maverick1 for many stuffs.
+1maverick1 for many stuffs.

-@AyraHikari for weather modules and some other stuffs.
+AyraHikari for weather modules and some other stuffs.

-@RealAkito for reverse search modules.
+RealAkito for reverse search modules.

-@nitanmarcel for chat blacklist // whitelist

-@MrYacha for connections
+MrYacha for connections module

-@ATechnoHazard for many stuffs
+ATechnoHazard for many stuffs

-@nunopenim for webtools

-@corsicanu for android modules
+corsicanu and nunopenim for android modules

-@Loli-Killer for /settitle command

 Any other missing Credits can be seen in commits!